Yes, You CAN Transform Your Career! Here’s How.

-Perhaps one of the most amazing aspects of being human is that we’re capable of designing almost any life we can imagine.
+Perhaps one of the most amazing aspects about us is that we’re capable of designing almost any life we can imagine.
 But equally human is our biological wiring that attunes us to negative beliefs instead of positive ones (the negativity bias).
 We’re wired to stay safe by avoiding risk.
 We’re wired to behave in socially acceptable ways that enhance belonging in our communities.
 We’re wired to avoid pain and emotional discomfort.
-And our early childhood experiences additionally wire us to see threats based on circumstances we once encountered but no longer exist, yet still govern our behavior.
+And our early experiences additionally wire us to see threats based on circumstances we once encountered but no longer exist, yet still govern our behavior.

 We all have this survival mind, including those who are able to transcend it to manifest the lives they want.
 Here’s the important point.
 It’s actually in how we work with the survival mind that those who successfully transform their careers into ones they love differentiate themselves from those who don’t.

 It’s also our survival mind that manifests the fears and limiting beliefs we think make us deficient and somehow unable to build the lives we want.

-But our survival minds don’t serve us well as adults when we first aspire to create lives centered on meaning and fulfillment.
-And to build such lives, we need first to accept and work with the survival mind in order to transcend it.
+But our survival minds don’t often serve us well as adults when we first aspire to create lives centered on meaning and fulfillment.
+To build such lives, we need first to accept and work with the survival mind in order to transcend it.

 The Big Thing That’s Keeping You Stuck

 A big challenge with heeding the internal call to transform your career is that your brain interprets this aspiration as a high-risk venture.
 So your survival mind kicks in and becomes in conflict with your desire to take the leap.
-That’s what’s keeping you stuck.
+That’s a big reason you feel stuck.